Chapter 1 Introductory Statistics in R

 The goals of a statistical analysis typically are

-• to make sense of data in the face of uncertainty.
+• to make sense of data in the face of uncertainty,

-• to meaningfully describe the patterns of variation in collected sample data, and use this information to make reliable inferences/generalizations about the parent population.
+• and use this information to make reliable inferences/generalizations about the parent population.

 • Are fish sensitive to Ultraviolet light?